- 2.04k views

 - There are seven camping sites holding 36 people behind the north end of the beach.
 The group camping area has a pit toilet.
 Access is by boat only.

 Few visitors to Whitehaven Beach will quibble about its status as one of the world’s most beautiful beaches.
-Once you’ve visited, you’ll understand why people flock to Whitehaven Beach from all around the world.
+Once you’ve visited, you’ll understand why people flock to Whitehaven Beach from all around the world while on a trip to Australia.
 Flanked by lush tropical vegetation and a dazzling turquoise sea, Whitehaven Beach is the perfect spot to relax, chill and soak up the tropical vibe!